 When the objective function and the constraints are multivariate polynomials in the design variables, the optimization problem leads to a system of multivariate polynomials, if with extra variables, namely, the Lagrange multipliers, to be introduced in Ch.
 5. Under these conditions, it is possible to use elimination methods, as implemented in computer-algebra code, to eliminate all but one of the design variables, thereby ending up with a single univariate polynomial.
-Having reduced the optimization problem to polynomial-root finding is advantageous, because the roots of the polynomial provide all stationary points-as defined in Ch.
-2 and Ch.
-4, these are points where the objective function ceases to change locally-and, hence, all local minima.
+Having reduced the optimization problem to polynomial-root finding is advantageous, because the roots of the polynomial provide all stationary points-as defined in Chs.
+2 and 4, these are points where the objective function ceases to change locally-and, hence, all local minima.
 The global minimum can then be found by inspection.

 1Some linear systems of a large number of unknowns and weakly coupled equations, frequently arising in some contexts, like structural mechanics, can be solved to a great advantage using an iterative method like Gauss-Seidel's.
+Such methods are left out of this course.